-- Using Pivot Tables to analyse loaded data
+- Using PivotTables to analyse data and understand their limitations

 - Using the Analysis Tools plug in to create summary statistics

-- Access Excel's powerful analysis tools to provide statistical data at the click of a button
+- Access Excel's powerful Analysis Tools to provide statistical data at the click of a button

 PC and Mac computers are available on a first-come, first-served basis.
 If you require a Mac, please contact us so that we can make the necessary arrangements.
 Excel 2016 is used.
 Also suitable for 2013 users.